What You Should Know About Domestic Assault in Columbia Heights

 A pre-sentencing domestic abuse investigation will be conducted for domestic abuse-, restraining order-, and harassment-related crimes.
 The report may recommend a variety of actions including anger management, specific domestic abuse programming, and/or a drug and alcohol dependency evaluation, among other options.

-Other – more severe – domestic violence crimes in Minnesota include domestic assault by strangulation, where a person “strangles or blocks” the nose or mouth of a family member.
+Other – more severe – domestic violence crimes in Columbia Heights include domestic assault by strangulation, where a person “strangles or blocks” the nose or mouth of a family member.
 And a person who commits other crimes such as criminal sexual conduct, kidnapping or false imprisonment against a family member can be tried for those crimes the same as if they were committed against a stranger.

 If a person is convicted of domestic assault, domestic assault by strangulation, or assault in the first through fifth degree against a family or household member and the person owns a firearm that was used during the assault, Minnesota law states the gun must be forfeited.
 The person charged with the crime could also be prohibited from owning a gun for three years to the rest of the person’s life.
 Violating this gun prohibition is a gross misdemeanor and is punishable by up to one year imprisonment or a fine up to $3,000.